metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Game is going about as expected.
 Nothing too shocking.
 Cleveland's offense is struggling.
 Ravens are starting slow, but gearing up.

 Ravens running quite a bit laterally and Cleveland has done solid work bottling them up.
 It's only a matter of time before Baltimore experiences real success executing those plays.

+Myles Garrett saving the Browns here by batting an imminent touchdown pass.